MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 12. Paste the command in the terminal window.

-13. In the command, change python to python3 and press enter.
+13. In the command, where you see the word "python" change it to "python3" and press enter to execute the command.

 ### Task 3: Connect a Linux Host using the Syslog connector.